Code-Institute-Submissions/simon-milestone-project-two/README.md

 ### Testing User Stories

-I used my user stories and documented each of the steps that each user would need to accomplish what they have stated.
+I used my user stories and documented each of the steps that each user would need to complete to accomplish what they have stated.
 Below is the link to the document that contains this information:

 - [Testing User Stories](https://github.com/hebs87/simon-milestone-project-two/blob/master/assets/testing/manual/testing-user-stories.pdf)